-According to the Complainant, given the distinctiveness and reputation of the LESAFFRE trademark, the Respondent registered the disputed domain name with full knowledge of the Complainant's trademark in an intentionally designed way with the aim to create a likelihood of confusion with the Complainant's trademarks and domain names, and this is evidence of the fact that the disputed domain name was registered in bad faith.
+According to the Complainant, given the distinctiveness and reputation of the BOURSORAMA trademark, the Respondent registered the disputed domain name with full knowledge of the Complainant's trademark, and this is sufficient evidence of the fact that the disputed domain name was registered in bad faith.
+The addition of the French words "compte client" (that means "client account") reinforces this view.

-With respect to use in bad faith, the Complainant points out that the Respondent has used the disputed domain name as parking page with commercial links, in order to mislead the consumers in believing that it is affiliated with the Complainant, which is considered as a clear indication of bad faith.
-According to the Complainant, the Respondent has tried to attract internet users for commercial gain.
+With respect to use in bad faith, the Complainant points out that the Respondent has used the disputed domain name for phishing attack, which in combination with the well-known character of the Complainant's trademark may be considered as a clear indication of bad faith.